DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 ![direct-connect-gateway](./networking/direct-connect-gateway.png)
 - Direct Connect takes priority over configured VPN Conn automatically.
 So no need to change BGP priority.

 ### KMS and signed cert

 Configure the Auto Scaling group to send an SNS notification of the launch of a new instance to the trusted key management service.
 Have the Key management service generate a signed certificate and send it directly to the newly launched instance

+### CodeDeploy

+CodeDeploy agent installed on the EC2 **must be** able to access public AWS CodeDeploy and Amazon S3 service endpoints.